 (Added: 1/18/2023)

-We have more than one project and have noticed that the conditions are different on each project.
-Are some of these conditions missing or are some conditions not applicable to our award?
+I have more than one project and have noticed that the conditions are different on each project.
+Are some of these conditions missing or are some conditions not applicable to my award?

-HRSA reviews each project independently and only places condition(s) for project(s) that require additional information or clarification.
-For example, if Project -01 has a condition requesting revised drawings but Project -02 does not, HRSA is only requiring additional information on the drawings for Project -01.
+We review each project independently and only places condition(s) for project(s) that require additional information or clarification.
+For example, if Project -01 has a condition requesting revised drawings but Project -02 does not, we are only requiring additional information on the drawings for Project -01.
 The drawings you submitted for Project -02 are acceptable and require no additional information.
 Your IOA and/or GMS will be able to assist you if you have specific questions on your conditions.

 (Added: 1/18/2023)

-How will we know that we have satisfied a condition of award?
+How will I know that I have satisfied a condition of award?

 After HRSA reviews your submission response and determines that the information is complete and acceptable, you should receive an NOA that lifts the condition.
 Note that HRSA may use a single NOA to lift more than one condition.